 “Perhaps during the following 11.7 billion years of cosmic history, XMM-2599 will become the central member of one of the brightest and most massive clusters of galaxies in the local universe.
 Alternatively, it could continue to exist in isolation.
 Or we could have a scenario that lies between these two outcomes.”

-The team has been awarded more time at the Keck Observatory to follow up on unanswered questions prompted by XMM-2599.
+The team has been awarded more time at the Keck Observatory to follow up on unanswered questions prompted by the XMM-2599 galaxy.
 Co-author Marianna Annunziatella, a postdoctoral researcher at Tufts University, said:

 “We identified XMM-2599 as an interesting candidate with imaging alone.
 We used Keck to better characterize and confirm its nature and help us understand how monster galaxies form and die.
 MOSFIRE is one of the most efficient and effective instruments in the world for conducting this type of research.”